pkulchenko/fullmoon/README.md

 *before* (step 3) the base template is rendered (step 4) to have a desired effect.

-If one the templates in the current render tree doesn't define the block, then the later defined block is going to be used.
+If one of the templates in the current render tree doesn't define the block, then the later defined block is going to be used.
 For example, if the grandchild template doesn't define the block in step 5, then the `greet` block from the child template is going to be used when the